saeef/moreJS/readme.md

   report3.userName;
   => "thomas"

-if you do a dir(report1) and dir(report3), they both point to report1
+//if you do a dir(report1) and dir(report3), they both point to report1

 ```